 If Mariah is the queen of Christmas (she is) then surely Michael Bublé is the king?
 His Christmas album is one of the biggest albums of the century and he managed to do what Perry Como never could – take It's Beginning to Look a Lot Like Christmas into the Top 40.
 Seven years after its release, Bublé's baubled-up cover went Top 10, hitting Number 7.
 Perry Como's version - released in 1951 managed Number 47 in 2007.

 A saucy Christmas classic that’s been trilled by all the greats – Eartha Kitt, Mariah, Madonna, Kylie, Ariana, and most recently Gwen Stefani.
-For eyars ot never made the Top 40, gaining a couple of near-misses for Eartha and Kylie, until…
+For years it never made the Top 40, gaining a couple of near-misses for Eartha (stalling at Number 58) and Kylie, until…

 Santa Baby finally edged up to Number 38 in 2017, becoming Kylie Minogue's 50th Top 40 hit!
 See all Kylie's UK hit singles and albums in her Official Chart archive